-Reusing the Temporary HighIf writing to more than one 16-bit register where the High byte is the same for all registerByte RegisterIf writing to more than one 16-bit register where the High byte is the same for all registerByte RegisterIf writing to more than one 16-bit register where the High byte is the same for all registerByte RegisterIf writing to more than one 16-bit register where the High byte is the same for all registerByte RegisterIf writing to more than one 16-bit register where the High byte only needs to be written once.
+16.3.1 Reusing the Temporary High Byte Register

+If writing to more than one 16-bit register where the High byte is the same for all registers written, then the High byte only needs to be written once.
 However, note that the same rule of atomic operation described previously also applies in this case.

-Timer/Counter Clock Sources
+16.4 Timer/Counter Clock Sources

 The Timer/Counter can be clocked by an internal or an external clock source.
 The clock source is selected by the clock select logic which is controlled by the clock select (CS12:0) bits located in the Timer/Counter Control Register B (TCCR1B).
-For details on clock sources and prescaler, see "Timer/Counter0 and Timer/Counter1 Prescalers" on page 74.
+For details on clock sources and prescaler, see "Timer/Counter0 and Timer/Counter1 Prescalers" on page 75.

-Counter Unit
+16.5 Counter Unit

 The main part of the 16-bit Timer/Counter is the programmable 16-bit bi-directional counter unit.
-Figure 33 shows a block diagram of the counter and its surroundings.
+Figure 16-2 shows a block diagram of the counter and its surroundings.